fallen-icarus/cardano-loans/GettingStarted.md

 ```

 ##### Calculate the required beacon names to mint
-Active UTxOs require four beacons: and "Active" beacon, a loan asset beacon, a Borrower ID, and a
+Active UTxOs require four beacons: an "Active" beacon, a loan asset beacon, a Borrower ID, and a
 Loan ID.
+The loan asset beacon will have the same token name as the loan asset beacon attached to
+the Offer being accepted; it will just have a different policy id.

 ```bash
 # Get the policy id for the active beacons.